Liam-W-Smith/Liam-W-Smith.github.io/open-giscience.md

 To answer this question, let’s first define science.
 We often use the term colloquially to refer to the study of physical and biological processes, but for our purposes, we want to a more rigorous definition.
-According to *Reproducibility and Replicability in Science*, science is defined as “a mode of inquiry that aims to pose questions about the world, arriving at the answers and assessing their degree of certainty through a communal effort designed to ensure that they are well grounded.”2
+According to *Reproducibility and Replicability in Science*, science is defined as “a mode of inquiry that aims to pose questions about the world, arriving at the answers and assessing their degree of certainty through a communal effort designed to ensure that they are well grounded.”
 As such, the degree to which one’s work with GIS qualifies as science depends on whether one uses the scientific method, receives collegial feedback, and employs appropriate methods.
 It is possible to use GIS in a scientific manner; it is equally possible to use GIS in a non-scientific manner.